ecstrema/nds_vscode_template/README.md

 ---
 To the extent possible under law, [cuibonobo](https://github.com/cuibonobo/) has [waived all copyright](https://creativecommons.org/publicdomain/zero/1.0/) and related or neighboring rights to this work.

+## Debugging:

+Run task -> gdb-debug -> open the file in the emulator -> start debugging from vscode.